xprova/bisect-tau/README.md

 1. When `reset` is pulled high, the DUT must transition to logic low.

-2. When `reset` is low and `clk` is high (or at a low-to-high transition of `clk` for edge-sensitive devics) the DUT must transition to the logic state indicated by `d`.
+2. When `reset` is low and `clk` is high (or at a low-to-high transition of `clk` for edge-sensitive devices) the DUT must transition to the logic state indicated by `d`.

 The DUT must be prepared as a spice sub-circuit and have the required ports so